olgawoschitz/ml-demo-deployment-flask/README.md

    - _exploration_: This contains jupyter notebook with Heart Disease Data Analysis.
         - _data_: Csv-file with Heart Disease data
         - _model_: Python script with RandomForestClassifier Model and pickled model as a file using pickle.
-   - _webApp_: Flask Application with template to make predictions using simple and friendly user interface.
+   - _webapp_: Flask Application with template to make predictions using simple and friendly user interface.
-        - _tests_: This contains some test for webApp.
+        - _tests_: This contains some test for webapp.

 ### Installation:
 To run this project it is recommended to setup a conda (or virtual) environment by using requirements.txt file.